seenthattinker/Conceptinero/projects/roboRep/roboRep.md

-environment, which we found saves time by having a technician to work one, two, three steps ahead of the operating room users; avoids delays caused by pan, tilt and zoom of a single camera and single laser, which do not move quickly, and further this would help operating room staff identify instruments and devices more quickly.
+environment, which we found saves time by having a technician to work one, two, three steps ahead of the operating room users; avoids delays caused by pan, tilt and zoom of a single camera and single laser, which don't move quickly, and further this would help operating room staff identify instruments and devices more quickly.
 We realized that as some orthopedic operating room set-ups may be too large to be effectively covered by a single camera, especially when using a sterile implant room